An assortment of different faces

 The Migration Experience

 The migration experience involves the distinct biographies, challenges, and complexities of individuals who have changed their national, regional, continental, or geographical location.
-People migrate for various reasons, including political turmoil, employment, natural disasters, economic necessity, education, improving quality of life, and personal development, among others.
+People migrate for various reasons, including political turmoil, employment, natural disasters, economic necessity, education, improving quality of life, and personal development.

-Note: We recognize that everyone will have a distinct and unique experience regarding what culture they express themselves through or what resonates with them.
+Note: We recognize that everyone will have a distinct and unique experience regarding the culture through which they express themselves or what resonates with them.
 It is not a given that your place of birth must be a culture that informs the way you experience the world.
 For this reason, we believe it’s essential not to minimize the lived experiences of people to just a place of birth.

 Digital Nomads and Flexible Work

-During the pandemic, there has been an increase in digital nomads (people who choose to embrace a location-independent, technology-enabled lifestyle that allows them to travel and work remotely, anywhere in the Internet-connected world.)
+During the pandemic, there has been an increase in digital nomads (people who choose to embrace a location-independent, technology-enabled lifestyle allowing them to travel and work remotely anywhere in the Internet-connected world.)
 The increased demand for more flexible work arrangements has presented new opportunities and challenges for organizations.

-It’s also important to recognize that not everyone working in a different geographical location than their company headquarters is necessarily an immigrant.
+It’s also important to recognize that not everyone working in a location different from their company headquarters is necessarily an immigrant.
 Many individuals have chosen to relocate to their country of nationality or family heritage throughout the pandemic for personal, safety, and economic reasons.
 Likewise, many people have started their professional careers working remotely from their home country for organizations that are based in a different geographical location.
-A solution to this misrepresentation can be identifying people that associate with these experiences as “global remote workers.”
+A solution to this misrepresentation can be identifying people who associate these experiences as “global remote workers.”

 Foreign Credentials

 In the workforce, it’s important to make space to understand the unique cross-cultural experiences certain team members may have from migrating.
-Migrant workers tend to be pushed toward “less skilled” labour markets, as their credentials are not often recognized in countries like the U.S. and Canada.
+Migrant workers tend to be pushed toward “less skilled” labour markets, as their credentials are not often recognized in countries like the United States (US) and Canada.

 Language Surrounding Migration: Ex-Pats vs. Immigrants

-Language surrounding migration can sometimes be biased and subtly perpetuate harmful systems.
-For example, white migrants from countries like the U.S., Canada, and Great Britain are often called “expatriates” or “ex-pats” while everyone else is called an immigrant.
+The way people talk about migration can sometimes show bias and perpetuate harmful systems.
+For example, white migrants from countries like the United States (US), Canada, and Great Britain are often called “expatriates” or “ex-pats” while everyone else is called an immigrant.
 In this way, seemingly mundane language can create a social hierarchy around migration and movement, reinforcing white people as superior.
 “Immigrant” connotes a negative association, whereas “ex-pat” suggests positive movement like a career change, vacation, tourism, and personal growth.
 One solution to this is to be critical of where and when you use the term “ex-pat.”

 The Roma